Megumin6626/LLRT_whisper/README.md

 # LLRT_whisper (Low Level Real Time whisper)
-A 'not very efficient' attemp to create a real time openai/whisper (Audio to Text Transcriber)
+This is a 'not very efficient' attemp to create a real time openai/whisper (Audio to Text Transcriber)

 The intention is to create an open-source device to help people with hearing impairments 🧏 to see what people are talking about.